durbin-164/durbin-164.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 Me, Md.
 Masud Rana, have completed my undergraduate in Computer Science and Engineering from [Ahsanullah University of Science and Technology (AUST)](https://aust.edu/), Dhaka, Bangladesh.
-Now I’m working as a Software Engineer in Machine Learning at [Infolytx Inc.](https://www.infolytx.com/) My research interests include mathematics of machine learning and it’s application in real world.
+Now I’m working as a Software Engineer in Machine Learning at [Infolytx Inc.](https://www.infolytx.com/) My interests include mathematics of machine learning, it’s application and Data Engineering in real world.

 <!-- Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
 His research interests include distributed robotics, mobile computing and programmable matter.
 He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.